It happens every year.

 Do: Support LGBTQ+ initiatives year round.

-If you don’t already take steps to support the LGBTQ+ community year-round, take the opportunity to discuss doing so with management and staff during Pride.
-June is only one month out of the year, a month where it’s arguably the “most acceptable” to show support for the LGBTQ+ community without facing backlash.
-To be a true ally, it’s important to show this level of support year-round— especially when it becomes difficult or “less trendy”.
+If you don’t already take steps to support the LGBTQ+ community year-round, take the opportunity to discuss doing so with management and staff during Pride Month.
+To be a true ally, it’s important to show real support year-round.

-Do: Prioritize the internal support of LGBTQ+ employees and initiatives.
+Do: Prioritize the support of LGBTQ+ employees and initiatives.

-Before you look to publicly promote inclusivity and announce your support of the LGBTQ+ community, it’s important to take a look at your internal policies first.
-Despite the overwhelming social media support from companies during the month of June, not all of these companies have policies in place to treat their LGBTQ+ employees fairly.
+Before you look to publicly promote inclusivity and your support of the LGBTQ+ community, it’s important to take a look at your internal policies.
 If you’re not sure where to start, we recommend implementing the following:

 - Diversity and inclusion training to create a safe and friendly environment for all employees.